zihanzhao1999/OpenFootprint/prep/sql/supabase/README.md

 [International Trade Flow](/useeio.js/footprint/) and [SQL Data Loaders](../../)

-# Supabase Data Loader
+# Supabase from .csv files

 This script loads data into a [Supabase PostgreSQL](https://supabase.com) database from CSV files based on a configuration specified in a YAML file.
 It provides options to load data either from URLs or local file paths and allows the user to either delete existing data in a table or append to it if the table already exists.
-Also see our [DuckDB Data Loader](../duckdb/) and our [SQL TO DOs](../../../impacts).
+Also see our [DuckDB from .csv files](../duckdb/) and our [SQL TO DOs](../../../impacts).

 <a href="../../../impacts" class="btn btn-success" style="float:left">View Impacts (New)</a><a href="SupabaseWebpage.html" class="btn btn-warning" style="float:left">View Tables</a><div style="clear:both"></div>